Quantum thermodynamic advantage in work extraction from steerable quantum correlations: Revisiting the concept of unsteerability

 \section{Revisiting the concept of unsteerability}

 Let us briefly revisit the concept of unsteerability of quantum states.
 Consider a scenario where Alice and Bob share a bipartite quantum state \(\hat{\rho}_{AB}\).
 Alice can perform different measurements on her system, which need not necessarily be projective.
-For each of Alice's measurement settings \(x\) and corresponding outcomes \(a\), Bob is left with a conditional state \(\hat{\rho}_{a|x}\), as in Eq.~\eqref{assemblage}.
+For each of Alice's measurement settings \(x\) and corresponding outcomes \(a\), Bob is left with a conditional state \(\hat{\rho}_{a|x}\).
 Once the set of states \(\{\hat{\rho}_{a|x}\}_{a,x}\) is characterized, Bob can attempt to explain their appearance as follows: Bob assumes that his system is initially in a hidden state \( \hat\rho_{\lambda} \), determined by a hidden variable \( \lambda \) occurring with probability \( p(\lambda) \).
 When Alice performs a measurement and obtains a result, this provides Bob with additional information about the probabilities associated with these states.
 Thus, the updated state can be written as

-The set of unnormalized states $\{\rho_{a|x}\}_{a,x}$ (a.k.a \emph{assemblage}) is said to be \emph{unsteerable} if they admit the decomposition in Eq.~\eqref{defn:unsteerability} for any $a,x$.
+The set of unnormalized states $\{\rho_{a|x}\}_{a,x}$ referred to as \emph{assemblages}).
+An assemblage is said to be \emph{unsteerable} if they admit the decomposition in Eq.~\eqref{defn:unsteerability} for any $a,x$.
+The equivalence between these two expressions is easy to verify assuming \( x \) can be freely chosen and is independent of the parameter $\lambda$, meaning \( p(x, \lambda) = p(x) p(\lambda) \).
+We denote the set of all unsteerable assemblages as $\mathcal{L}$.

 The state $\hat{\rho}_{AB}$ is then said to be unsteerable.
 Here, Bob does not need to assume that Alice has any direct control over his state.
 Instead, her measurements and results simply provide additional information about the distribution of the hidden states $\hat\rho_{\lambda}$.